-5. Building and Property Committee
+5. Building and Property Committee Oct 2021 min 69.6

-There shall be a committee of the General Assembly entitled the Building and Property Committee, hereafter referred to as the committee.
+There shall be a committee of the General Assembly entitled the Building and Property Committee (the committee).

 The committee shall consist of three members, including a convener, appointed by the General Assembly.